7th International AMD-Symposium

 Rajendra S. Apte (St. Louis/USA)

-Animal model for AMD interfering lipid trafficking31 P
+Animal model for AMD interfering lipid trafficking

 Christian Grimm, F. Storti, T. Hornemann, A. den Hollander, C. Maugeais